IntelRealSense/librealsense/examples/align/readme.md

 `examples.hpp` lets us easily open a new window and prepare textures for rendering.

-We include 2 more header files which will help us draw GUI controls in our window application:
+We include 2 more header files which will help us to render GUI controls in our window application:

 ```cpp
 #include <imgui.h>